 Riddles encourage the use of logic and encourage the listener to contemplate paradoxes and enigmas.
 Riddles can teach about a lot of things—be it society, culture, social norms, biology, history and more.

-Are riddles involved in enhancing kids’ oral skills?
+Do riddles enhance kids’ oral skills?

 Yes, riddles are a great way to enhance kids’ oral skills.
 Riddles enable kids to manipulate words, help them grasp that some words may have more than one meaning and allows them to really listen to the sounds of words.